chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_route_attributes.rst

        |target_address| |resource_block_default| |see syntax|

 ..
-Attributes in the route resource that aren't in the route provider: domain, domainname, hostname, metric, networking, networking_ipv6, route_type
+Properties in the route resource that aren't in the route provider: domain, domainname, hostname, metric, networking, networking_ipv6, route_type ... these shouldn't be visible in this properties list at this time.